ElainaPata/sql-data-warehouse-project/README.md

 ### Buidling the Data Warehouse (Data Engineering)

 #### Obejective
-Develop a modern data warehouse using SQL Server to consolidate sales data to enable analytical reporting and informed decision-making.
+Develop a modern data warehouse using Azure Data Studio to consolidate sales data to enable analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources**: Import data from two source files (ERP and CRM) provided as CSV files.